Damien’s on the Lake is sold | Weekender

-HARVEYS LAKE — Danielle “Dani” Novotny, the new owner of Damien’s on the Lake restaurant, Wednesday said she intends to offer excellent food and service and she also wants to bring more entertainment to the venue.

-Damien Kaye, who has operated the popular restaurant for 21 years, announced the change on Monday.
-Novotny, 42, said Kaye, 64, will remain as a consultant to and he will remain active at the restaurant.
+Damien Kaye, who has owned the popular restaurant for 21 years, announced the sale Monday.

-Local businessman Joe Amato, owns the property, having purchased it in 2013.
-The restaurant first opened as Damien’s, then became Dominick’s, then the Boathouse Grill, then Jonathan’s and then back to Damien’s.

-Novotny, who is originally from Queens, N.Y., said she is planning new menus for the restaurant and she is looking into different entertainment options.
-She said she also wants to expand the restaurant’s catering business.
+Kaye, 64, said he will remain as a consultant to new owner Danielle “Dani” Novotny, 42, who has worked with Kaye at the restaurant for years.

+Kaye owns the business —local businessman Joe Amato owns the property.
+Novotny said she is hoping to discuss purchasing the property from Amato.

 “Damien’s on the Lake is pleased and proud to announce that Danielle Novotny — “Dani” — has assumed ownership of Damien’s on the Lake, first established in the early 80’s.
 Daily hours of operations for the restaurant and catering will continue as normal.

-Novotny said she worked in management in Manhattan during her earlier career and she is a single mother who trains in boxing and looks forward to her first bout this summer.
-She has been an active partner in Damien’s on the Lake since her arrival from West Palm Beach, Fla., in 2017.
+“Dani, a native of Queens, N.Y., yet raised here in the Poconos during her formative years and working in management in Manhattan during her earlier career, is a single mother who trains in boxing and looks forward to her first bout this summer and has been an active partner in Damien’s on the Lake upon her arrival from West Palm Beach, Fla., since Damien’s on the Lake re-opened in 2017.

+“Dani promises to continue the tradition of great food and service and looks forward to adding some new twists, menus and activities, along with infusing her own personality and style.”

 For more information, call 570-519-0389, or email Info@Damiensonthelake.com, reach out through Facebook or text “Damiens” to 55678